sag333ar/hive-authentication/README.md

 1. **User clicks login** → Package shows login modal
 2. **User enters username** → Package authenticates with Hive blockchain
 3. **Package calls your callback** → Your app makes API call to your server
-4. **Your app returns result** → Package stores the data and triggers events
+4. **Your app returns result** → Package stores the data and updates state
 5. **If callback fails** → Package automatically logs out the user

 **Important**: The same callback function is used for: